 Each cluster benefits from the support of a secretariat, financed by the private sector, the CMM and the Quebec government.
 Cluster secretariats include firms, business associations, Emploi-Québec's sectoral workforce committees, the Quebec and Canada governments and research and training institutions.
 The secretariats bring together key industry players designated by the community.

-The nine metropolitan clusters in Greater Montréal are:
+The ten metropolitan clusters in Greater Montréal are:

 Greater Montréal's aerospace sector is one of the region's key industries, generating nearly 60% of the Canadian aerospace industry's total sales.
 This extensive industry has made the Montréal region one of the largest aerospace centres in the world, along with Seattle and Toulouse.
 The vitality of the aerospace sector in the Montréal region is reflected in the number of jobs it creates, which has grown by an average of 5.9% every year over the past 20 years.